Infographics

 • You feel overwhelmed most of the time

-• You turn to substances to manage stress
+• Your rely on substances to manage stress

 • You have thoughts of self-harm